Perhaps a measured response could have avoided this controversy.

 Hardison then sought advice and support from his Facebook group, revealing a threat of litigation from Tekton.
 He explained in a follow-up post that a “designer at Tekton” had issues about his review methods for the Troubadour speaker.

 While Hardison never made a direct correlation between Tekton and the litigation threat in his posts, the sequence of events pointed to such a scenario.
-The company also removed the Troubadour model from their website, which was seen as a direct reaction to the review.
+The company also removed the Troubadour model from its website, which was seen as a direct reaction to the review.

 For transparency’s sake, Hardison posted a follow-up review of the Tekton Troubadour, testing the speaker with and without the feet.
 He said he only heard “some difference” in sound either way.